code06-glitch/code06-glitch/README.md

 - 👋 Hi, I’m @code06-glitch
-- 👀 I’m interested in technology and art.
+- 👀 I’m interested in technology and design.
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: Wanting to enhance skills at front and back end development.